phuse-org/SENDConform/README.md

 # SENDConform
 **Conformance Checks for Non-Clinical (SEND) Data** is a subproject of "Going Translational With Linked Data ( [GoTWLD](<https://github.com/phuse-org/CTDasRDF>) )"

 Project work will commence in the summer of 2019.
-Details coming soon.
+Additional Details coming soon.

+Documentation is located in the [Table of Contents](doc/TableOfContents.md).

 ##Project Leads